billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

+### ZAP Setup Instructions

-<a name="h.toolkit-zap-nav"></a>The instructions for setting up OWASP ZAP are broken into five distinct sections:
+The instructions for setting up OWASP ZAP are broken into five distinct sections:

 * C4.1 [Installation and Initial Setup of OWASP ZAP](#h.toolkit-zap-proxy-install)
 * C4.2 [Basic Setup, Browser and Proxy on Same Computer](#h.toolkit-zap-proxy-same-box)